andrewkibet/Jcompose/README.md

 * Order of Compose functions matters. <br> <br>

 If you want to access colors from resources in Jetpack Compose without declaring variables for each color, <br>
-you can do so by using the colorResource function directly in your Composable functions.
+you can do so by using the colorResource function directly in your Composable functions. <br>
 _color = colorResource(id = R.color.black)_